AbishkaKK/react-crash-course/README.md

 ### Fragments

 - js can only return once.
 We cannot have more than 1 return statement.
-- To return more than once, we can wrap all the return statements in a <div> or in a <Fragment> (we will have to import Fragment from react) or just use angle brackets: <> </> like:
+- To return more than once, we can wrap all the return statements in a "div" tag or in a "Fragment" tag (we will have to import Fragment from react) or just use angle brackets <> </> like:
   ```js
   <>
     <h1>List Group</h1>